aahsnr-configs/gentoo-setup/README.md

-___SELinux stage3 tarballs are also available and supported - this is significantly easier than performing the steps below.
-The tarballs can be simply unpacked onto a target system, relabel the entire system, add the initial user to the administration SELinux user and reboot___
+___To setup selinux for desktop (not yet running in my system), in two primary way: (1)the SELinux stage3 tarballs that are  available and supported - this is significantly easier than performing the steps below.
+The tarballs can be simply unpacked onto a target system, relabel the entire system, add the initial user to the administration SELinux user and reboot; or (2) follow the guideline put forwared in https://wiki.gentoo.org/wiki/SELinux/Installation___

 # Disk Preparation
 ## Setup LVM